You are here

 HMH portfolios have outdated/inconsistent criteria – will centers be risking their accreditation by using this product?

-In using any external tool, NAEYC always recommends referencing our Self-Assessment Materials.
+In using any external tool, NAEYC always recommends referencing our accreditation materials.
 For some tips and strategies for using commercial digital portfolios, click here.

 My program is currently preparing for a site visit – what are our options for using HMH portfolios?